 - Your prescription drug benefit requires that you fill your prescriptions at a participating pharmacy. - Be sure you present your current Providence Health Plan member identification card, along with your copay or coinsurance when you use a participating pharmacy. - You may be assessed multiple copayments for a multi-use or unit-of-use container or package depending on the medication and the number of days supplied. - You may purchase up to a 90-day supply of maintenance drugs using preferred retail or mail order pharmacy after the initial 30-day supply purchase.
-Not all drugs are considered maintenance prescriptions, including compounded drugs and drugs obtained from specialty pharmacies. - Most specialty and chemotherapy drugs are only available at our designated specialty pharmacies.
-For more information, visit us online at ProvidenceHealthPlan.com. - Diabetes supplies may be obtained at your participating pharmacy, and covered under your prescription benefit.
-Refer to your formulary and Member Handbook for additional details. - Certain drugs, devices and supplies obtained from your pharmacy may apply toward your medical benefit. - Self-injectable medications are only covered when they are being self-administered and labeled by the FDA for self-administration; in some cases, a prior authorization may be required for the drug.
-Documentation of self-administration may also be required.
-Drugs labeled for self-administration that are being administered by a provider will fall to your medical benefit.
+Not all drugs are considered maintenance prescriptions, including compounded drugs and drugs obtained from specialty pharmacies. - Diabetes supplies may be obtained at your participating pharmacy, and covered under your prescription benefit.
+Refer to your formulary and Member Handbook for additional details. - Certain drugs, devices and supplies obtained from your pharmacy may apply toward your medical benefit. - Certain injectable medications are deemed as Self-Administered Drugs by Providence Health Plan and will not be covered when administered by your provider, unless Prior Authorization is approved.
+Drugs may be deemed as Self-Administered Drugs if they are labeled by the FDA for administration by a patient (or their caregiver).
+Injectable medications labeled by the FDA for administration only by a healthcare provider will generally be covered by your medical benefit.